 Camellias are slow growing, evergreen shrubs or small trees found in USDA plant hardiness zones 7 and 9.
 Camellias range in size from dwarf (2 feet) to an average of 6 to 12 feet.
-Many gardeners value camellias for their winter interest; yet, most are known for their large and bright flowers, and are a staple in southern gardens.
-There are many different types of camellias that will provide color from September through May.
+Many gardeners value camellias for their winter interest, yet most are known for their large and bright flowers, and are a staple in southern gardens.
+There are many different types of camellias that provide color from September through May.
 However, there are times when camellia flower problems occur, such as camellia plant buds falling off.

 How to Avoid Camellia Flower Problems

 To avoid camellia flower problems, it is best to plant camellias where they will be most happy.
 Camellia plants like moist soil but do not tolerate “wet feet.”
 Be sure to plant your camellia somewhere with good drainage.

 An acid soil of 6.5 is best for camellias, and nutrient levels must be kept consistent.
 Camellias grow well in containers as long as the soil drains well.
 Use camellia potting soil only if you plan to grow your plant in a container.
 Apply a well-balanced fertilizer following directions closely.